 Somehow you realized the mistake you have done and removed the EmpID = 5 from the Update statement.
 Now you can see, both Data Flow Task, and Execute SQL Task has successfully executed.

-Here you are rerunning the whole package, which is OK for this 14 records but it becomes costlier for a large amount of data.
+Here you are rerunning the whole package, which is OK for these 14 records, but it becomes costlier for a large amount of data.
 In this situation, you can use the SSIS checkpoints to start the package from the point of failure (i.e., Execute SQL Task).

 Configuring Checkpoints in SSIS

-Please select the package in which you want to configure the checkpoints, and go to its properties windows to find the Checkpoint property.
+Please select the package in which you want to set the checkpoints and go to its properties windows to find the SSIS Checkpoint property.

 - CheckpointFileName: Please select the file name.
 SSIS will use this file to save the information related to a checkpoint.
-By clicking the .. besides this option will open the file system to select, or create a new file.
+By clicking the .. beside this option, it will open the file system to select or create a new file.

 - CheckpointUsage: This property has three options: